 ~ Stonebridge Art Guide

 Drama at HCA is an interactive, performance-based course introducing secondary students to theater production.
-Mrs. Wickham invites students to learn a wide variety of skills including theater technology (lighting, sound, prop production), stage management, acting, script analysis, and character development.
+We invite students to learn a wide variety of skills including theater technology (lighting, sound, prop production), stage management, acting, script analysis, and character development.
 We strive to challenge students to grow in new areas of theater while continuing to gain proficiency in their established skills.
 Auditions for new productions take place at the beginning of each semester.
 Past productions include Peter Pan, Annie, The Music Man, Disney’s Beauty and the Beast, The Wizard of Oz, and many more!

 The yearbook course has been designed to provide students with the journalism skills and the ability to apply those skills to the actual production of the yearbook.
 Units of study include teamwork, responsibility, brainstorming, content, coverage, concept, reporting, writing, headlines, captions, editing, photography, typography, design, graphics, nances, yearbook campaigns, advertising and distribution.
 Actual work results in the current volume of the school’s yearbook.
 The publication strives to maintain a tradition of excellence in which the school and the community can take pride.
 Mastery of the goals and objectives fully verse staff members in all areas of publication production and students should be able to pursue journalism with a strong background either in their advanced studies or in a career.